nus-cs2113-AY2425S1/ip/docs/README.md

 unmark a task as not done and delete a task.

 ## Add todo
-Adds a todo to the task list.
+Add a todo to the task list.

 > Command: todo [description]